In Vitro Fertilisation

 What’s the process for egg and sperm collection?

-Simultaneously, the male counterpart provides a sperm sample, usually through self-collection.
-In situations where sperm retrieval proves challenging, alternative techniques such as testicular sperm extraction (TESE) or epididymal sperm aspiration (TESA) may be employed.
-Once both eggs and sperm are acquired, they undergo meticulous preparation for fertilisation within the laboratory setting, where a skilled embryologist assesses sperm quality and selects the most optimal sperm for the fertilisation process.
-All procedures adhere to stringent medical and ethical standards.
+Once both eggs and sperm are collected, they are prepared for fertilisation in the lab by a skilled embryologist who assesses sperm quality and selects the most optimal sperm for the fertilisation process.
+All procedures adhere to stringent medical, identification and ethical standards.

 How does IVF address my infertility concerns?

 IVF allows us to obtain multiple eggs, fertilise them & then put the best quality embryo right inside the uterus.
-This amazing technique helps all causes of infertility including blocked fallopian tubes, low sperm counts, unexplained infertility and/or endometriosis present challenges.
+This amazing technique helps all causes of infertility including, PCOS blocked fallopian tubes, low sperm counts, unexplained infertility and/or endometriosis.

 Which lifestyle factors influence IVF suitability?